OxOv3rH4uL/Wobot-AI-Todo/README.md

     ```
 5) **Get a particular Todo**
     - `/todos/{id}` (GET)
-    - List information about a particular todo of the user
+    - List information about a particular Todo of the User

     ```bash
     http://127.0.0.1:8000/todos/1